 Author: Jennifer Brown

-Creating an inclusive workplace is a crucial element of fostering higher employee engagement, performance, and profits.
+Creating an inclusive workplace is crucial to fostering higher employee engagement, performance, and profits.
 But the reality is that many people still feel unable to bring their true selves to work.
-Choose this book to understand how to boost self-awareness, take action and support inclusion in your workplace.
+Choose this book to understand how to boost self-awareness and support DE&I inclusion in your workplace.

 Authors: Mahzarin R. Banaji and Anthony G. Greenwald